argoproj/argo-events/docs/FAQ.md

      * Make sure you have configured the event source correctly.
      * Check the event-source pod's containers logs.

 Note: You can set the environment variable `DEBUG_LOG:true` in any of the containers to output debug logs.
+See [here](https://github.com/argoproj/argo-events/blob/master/examples/sensors/log-debug.yaml) for a debug example.

 **Q. The event-source pod is receiving events but nothing happens.**